 In Germany, this old and noble family House of Hohenzollern seems to forever be haunted by a Lady in White.
 Both the ancient family homes of the family, and also the family members, however far they go away, the curse of the house will follow.

-In December 1628, the Palace in Berlin cannot keep the cold out.
-Not completely.
-A hereditary haunting of the ruling family of Prussia sits in the walls of their castles.
-A bad omen.
-Most often just seen as a woman dressed in white.
+In December 1628, the Palace in Berlin can’t keep the cold out, not completely.
+A hereditary haunting of the ruling family of Prussia sits in the walls of their castles — a bad omen.
+Most often the bad omen of the curse is seen as a woman dressed in white.
 You can hear her sometimes, the clanking of the large keys around her waist.
-A young prince is next.
-She appeared to a him and said: – ‘Veni, judica vivos et mortuos’ which means ‘Come, I judge the living and the dead’.
-The day after, he died of an illness.
+A young prince is next this time.
+She appears to a him and says: – ‘Veni, judica vivos et mortuos’ which means ‘Come, I judge the living and the dead’.
+The day after, he dies of an illness.

 House of Hohenzollern

 The family is an old one.
 The House of Hohenzollern once ruled what is now known as Germany as a dynasty being princes, electors, kings and emperors.
 They ruled the lands of Brandenburg, Prussia, The German Empire and as far as to Romania.

 They began their ruling dynasty in Swabia, in a town called Hechingen during the 11th century and took their name from their ancestral Hohenzollern Castle.
 The first ancestors of the Hohenzollerns were mentioned in 1061.